ArthurDelannoyazerty/Portal-Radio/README.md

 - SoftwareSerial
 - DFRobotDFPlayerMini

-# Project Architecture
-- 📁 3d
-    - Some 3D model that I have not printed yet
-- 📁 code
-    - 📁 main
-        - Contains the main script
-    - 📁 tests
-        - Contains tests script for each individual element of the project (RTC, TFT, music player).
-A good way to debug your circuit if something is not working
-- 📄 Wiring.fzz
-    - A Fritzing schematic of the project

 # Project Utilisation
 There is 3 main screens.
 Press the simple button to switch between these !